RobinLu1209/STGCN/README.md

 ## Data

 The data provider gives 15073 central road and its neighbour information, so there are totally 45148 roads data(speed/road netwok/gps) provided.
+The total time slot number is 5856(61days * 24hours * 4quarter).

 Filename | Dimension | Instance | Tips
 :-:|:-:|:-:|:-: